zuojr/zuojr.github.io/_pages/about.md

 I'm always open to new interesting topics and please feel free to reach out!

 ## Miscs
-Outside of research, I enjoy table tennis, basketball, and traveling.<br/>
+Outside of research, I enjoy table tennis, basketball, and traveling.

 A fun fact: my Chinese name is pronounced like “Jerry,” so I’ve used it as my English name since childhood.
 (Yes, people do ask: “Where’s Tom?”)